-You do not have to worry about this rope kinking like steel cables do.
+You do not have to worry about this rope kinking as steel cables do.
 It will not get splinters and it is easy to splice if a section becomes worn.

-With this rope you will experience no painful frays that can cut your hands.
-The rope will not kink like metal cables do, and if you ever need to create a splice in the rope it is easier to do.
+With this rope, you will experience no painful frays that can cut your hands.
+The rope will not kink as metal cables do, and if you ever need to create a splice in the rope it is easier to do.

-The materials the rope are fashioned from are weather resistant, water resistant, UV resistant, and it is even fade resistant.
+The material the rope is designed from are weather-resistant, water-resistant, UV resistant, and it is even fade resistant.

 Offroading Gear 50’x3/16” Synthetic Winch Rope Kit